microsoft/botframework-cli/packages/cli/README.md

   -h, --help                         qnamaker:query command help

   --endpointKey=endpointKey          Specifies the endpoint key for your private QnA service.(from qnamaker.ai portal
                                      KB settings page).
-Overrides the value present in config and the QNAMAKER_ENDPOINTKEY environment variable.
+Overrides the value present in config.

   --hostname=hostname                Specifies the url for your private QnA service.
-Overrides the value present in config and
+Overrides the value present in config.
-                                     the QNAMAKER_HOSTNAME environment variable

   --kbId=kbId                        Specifies the active qnamaker knowledgebase id.
-Overrides the .qnamakerrc value and
+Overrides the value present in the config
-                                     the QNAMAKER_KBID environment variable.

   --question=question                (required) Query to get a prediction for.

   --stdin                            Specifies qnamaker configuration is being passed via stdin.
-Overrides the
+Overrides the value present in th                                            config
-                                     .qnamakerrc value and the QNAMAKER_KBID environment variable.

   --subscriptionKey=subscriptionKey  Specifies the qnamaker subscription key/access keys (found on the Cognitive
                                      Services Azure portal page under "access keys").
-Overrides the .qnamakerrc value and the QNAMAKER_SUBSCRIPTION_KEY environment variable.
+Overrides the value present in the config
 ```

 _See code: [@microsoft/bf-qnamaker](https://github.com/microsoft/botframework-cli/blob/v1.0.0/src/commands/qnamaker/query.ts)_